SEMICeu/Semantic-Tagging-PoC/README.md

 ## Further Information

 - **Documentation**: Currently, this README serves as the primary documentation.
 Additional documentation may be provided in future (for example, a wiki or GitHub Pages site) if the project is extended.
 - **Related Projects**: This PoC is part of a series of “AI for Interoperability” experiments under SEMIC.
-You might also be interested in related prototypes, such as the GraphRAG PoC (Graph-based Retrieval-Augmented Generation chatbot for data modelling) and others.
+You might also be interested in related prototypes, such as the GraphRAG PoC (Graph-based Retrieval-Augmented Generation chatbot for data modelling) and others (for more info follow this [link](https://interoperable-europe.ec.europa.eu/collection/semic-support-centre/ai-interoperability)).
 These are separate projects aiming to enhance semantic interoperability using AI.
-- **SEMIC Community**: For context about the broader initiative, check out the Interoperable Europe portal’s section on SEMIC.
+- **SEMIC Community**: For context about the broader initiative, check out the [Interoperable Europe portal’s section on SEMIC](https://interoperable-europe.ec.europa.eu/collection/semic-support-centre).
 There are blog posts, news, and the SEMIC annual conference materials showcasing how semantic interoperability solutions (like this PoC) are being used in government and public administration contexts.